-Preparing leaders in policy research and analysis, government, advocacy, policy implementation and community work
+Preparing leaders in public policy research and analysis, government, advocacy, policy implementation and community work

 Knowledge Advancing Social Justice

 The Heller School’s MPP program at Brandeis University is an interdisciplinary two-year graduate program focusing exclusively on social policy.
 Located in a top ten school of social policy in the U.S., the Heller MPP empowers future social policy leaders to analyze and solve complex problems in diverse work environments at the national, state and local level.

 - Critical thinking and communication skills through academic and hands-on experiences.

 - Expertise in critical policy areas (concentrations), including health, behavioral health, poverty alleviation, children, youth, and families, and aging.